daameya/Geospatial-Data-Validator/README.md

 ## License and Distribution

-Geospatial-Data-Validator is distributed by daameya under the terms of the {type of license you choose} License.
+Geospatial-Data-Validator is distributed by daameya under the terms of the MIT License.
 See [LICENSE](LICENSE) in this directory for more information.